 With regard to the nature of the offences, the difference between Judges and Kings is not as great as has been maintained.
-In the books of Kings, too, the earliest Deuteronomistic redaction already reports the introduction of foreign cults; i.e., the worship of Baal (1 Kgs 16:31-32; 22:53; 2 Kgs 8:18, 27; 10:28) and of "the host of heaven" (2 Kgs 21:3b $\beta\gamma$).28 On the other hand, in the book of Judges the sin is only occasionally described more precisely as an infringement of YHWH's claim to sole allegiance (Judg 2:11; 10:6).29 In most cases sin remains undefined (Judg 3:12; 4:1; 6:1; 13:1) and is only judged according to its consequence, the historical disaster.
+In the books of Kings, too, the earliest Deuteronomistic redaction already reports the introduction of foreign cults; i.e., the worship of Baal (1 Kgs 16:31-32; 22:53; 2 Kgs 8:18, 27; 10:28), and of "the host of heaven" (2 Kgs 21:3bβγ).
+On the other hand, in the book of Judges the sin is only occasionally described more precisely as an infringement of Yhwh's claim to sole allegiance (Judg 2:11; 10:6).
+In most cases sin remains undefined (Judg 3:12; 4:1; 6:1; 13:1) and is only judged according to its consequence, the historical disaster.

 (b) If the Deuteronomistic History had begun with 1 Sam 1, the caesura between the books of Judges and Samuel would mark not a secondary division but a secondary amalgamation.
-In that case it would be surprising that the fusion should have been made by way of a simple parataxis, for - in just the same way as in 1 Kgs 1, but in marked contrast to Deut 1-3, and also in distinction from Exod 1 and Judg 1 - a recapitulation of what must have gone before is missing.
-"1 Sam 1:1 is the first historical book after Gen 1:1 to offer
+In that case it would be surprising that the fusion should have been made by way of a simple parataxis, for-in just the same way as in 1 Kgs 1, but in marked contrast to Deut 1-3, and also in distinction from Exod 1 and Judg 1-a recapitulation of what must have gone before is missing.
+"In the whole sequence of the historical books, 1 Sam 1:1 offers for the first time after Gen 1:1 a completely independent beginning to the narrative."
+This abrupt beginning is one reason for the theory that the work of the Deuteronomist originally began in 1 Sam 1.
+But that is to judge by appearances, since of course the stories about Samuel and Saul belong within the whole sequence of the Israelite history.
+From this standpoint the book of Samuel lacks an exposition.
+The fact that the context is not recapitulated therefore actually speaks against 1 Sam 1 being a new beginning, and in favor of a secondary literary cut.